 Some believe infrared light and radiant heat provide greater health benefits for the body, like weight loss and immune system boosting.

-It's also shown to have some of same benefits you get from massage, like muscle and joint pain relief.
+It's also shown to have some of the same benefits you get from a massage, like muscle and joint pain relief.

 Some claim that infrared heat is better for your skin and aids in conditions like acne and psoriasis.